The Insulation Debate

 Extensive marketing shows that specialty insulation products isolate sound much better than standard fiberglass batts.
 The problem is extensive sound testing shows that specialty insulation isolates sound just as well as standard fiberglass batts.
-The use of insulation in a sound rated assembly is crucial, however, the insulation type is not.
+The use of insulation in a sound rated assembly is crucial, however, the insulation type generally is not.
 As long as the insulation is light, fluffy, and sized to fit the cavity, then it will provide the proper amount of absorption.